andreaselia/laravel-analytics/README.md

 });
 ```

-Add the page view to all middlewares/on an application level like so:
+Or add the page view to all middlewares/on an application level like so:

 ```php
 // app/Http/Kernel.php